HealthDataInsight/ndr_parquet/README.md

 ## Code of Conduct

-Everyone interacting in the NdrParquetGenerator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/timgentry/ndr_parquet_generator/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the NdrParquet::Generator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/timgentry/ndr_parquet/blob/main/CODE_OF_CONDUCT.md).